The

 This calculation works for all the coordinate pairs on the line.

-We can capture this calculation with an equation:
+We can capture this calculation with an equation

-coordinates go up in ones).
 We use the letter

-to represent this number (the multiplier); and we call it the slope because the multiplier determines how steep the line is.
+.
+We call it the slope because the multiplier determines how steep the line is.

 or the formula